microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.OnEventGotoStateAttribute.md

 Attribute for declaring which state a monitor should transition to when it receives an event in a given state.

+Attribute for declaring which state a monitor should transition to when it receives an event in a given state.

 ```csharp
 [AttributeUsage(AttributeTargets.Class, AllowMultiple = true)]
 protected sealed class OnEventGotoStateAttribute : Attribute